 Faculty Profile for Dr. Catherine M Jaffe

 Biography and EducationCatherine M. Jaffe, Professor of Spanish, holds a B.A. in Honors English from Georgetown University and an M.A. and Ph.D. in Comparative Literature from the University of Chicago.
 She has published numerous book chapters and articles in journals such as Hispania, Dieciocho: Hispanic Enlightenment, MLN, Revista de estudios hispánicos, Comparative Literature, The Eighteenth Century, Studies in Eighteenth-Century Culture, Letras peninsulares, and Ayer: Revista de Historia Contemporánea.
 Jaffe co-authored, with Elisa Martín-Valdepeñas, María Lorenza de los Ríos, marquesa de Fuerte-Híjar: Vida y obra de una escritora del Siglo de las Luces (Iberoamericana Vervuert 2019).
 Jaffe co-edited, with Elizabeth Lewis, Eve’s Enlightenment: Women’s Experience in Spain and Spanish America, 1726-1831 (Lousianna State University Press 2009).
-She is co-editing, with Elizabeth Lewis and Mónica Bolufer, The Routledge Companion to the Hispanic Enlightenment, and with Elisa Martín-Valdepeñas, Society Ladies and Philanthropy during the Spanish Enlightenment: La Junta de Damas de Honor y Mérito, 1787-1823 (University of Nebraska Press).
+She co-edited, with Elizabeth Lewis and Mónica Bolufer, The Routledge Companion to the Hispanic Enlightenment, and she is co-editing, with Elisa Martín-Valdepeñas, Society Ladies and Philanthropy during the Spanish Enlightenment: La Junta de Damas de Honor y Mérito, 1787-1823 (University of Nebraska Press).

 Teaching InterestsSpanish novel and poetry; Don Quijote; interdisciplinary humanities